-We are Q-Art, an art education research, publishing, and events organisation.
-We aim to break down the barriers to further and higher level art education and contemporary art.
+Q-Art is an art education research, publishing, and events organisation.
+We work in partnership with art schools, museums, galleries and arts organisations across the UK and aim to break down some of the structural barriers to further and higher level art education and contemporary art and develop participant agency.

 The value of art education:

 We believe that art education can impact positively on people’s lives and advocate that it should be accessible to all.
 From our research and experience we see that aspects of art education can enable people to challenge assumptions, reflect critically and problem solve.
 It can build in people qualities for resilience, independent working and a capacity to adapt to changing circumstances.
 It can give people the time, space and freedom to explore ideas, imagine new possibilities, and discover and pursue their interests.
 It can develop communication skills and give people the opportunity to learn from and acknowledge the interpretation and perspective of others.

 Despite the fact that many of these qualities are known in the sector and those that have been through art education (particularly at FE and HE level), outside of this sector the discipline is largely misrepresented and misunderstood.
 Because of this, many people who might benefit from an art education are not afforded the opportunity and many people who do enter may at first struggle to navigate their education because they hadn’t been aware sooner of what to expect – both in terms of how they would be taught and why.

 - To provide prospective FE and HE art students of all backgrounds with information about what is offered by a fine art education (across institutions) so that they know what to expect and can be better prepared for entry into art school.

 - To provide current HE art students with academic support around areas of the curriculum that they may find difficult to negotiate – for instance the crit or assessment – so that they can take greater ownership of their learning experience.

 - To deconstruct art-world authority systems and empower in students and others a sense of agency that they might remake these systems for themselves.